hapifhir/lets-build/README.md

    * [Java JDK Version 11.x.x](https://adoptopenjdk.net/) (This is the recommended version but Java 8 and above should also work)
    * [Apache Maven](https://maven.apache.org/)

-# Step 1 - Build a FHIR Data Mapper
+# Day 1 - Build a FHIR Data Mapper

 **Rationale:** When adopting FHIR, a common scenario is needing to convert your existing data into the FHIR model.
 This can be a challenging first step, but if you approach it systematically it can be easy.